m-spangenberg/exercises_devops/README.md

 [Kubernetes](https://kubernetes.io/docs/home/) is a container orchestration tool for managing distributed containerized workloads and services, essentially it allows us to perform [declarative configuration](https://blog.nelhage.com/post/declarative-configuration-management/) and automation of container deployment in a scalable, performant way that is easy to backup and restore.
 The three big ideas of Kubernetes is that it aims to offer high availability, scalability and disaster recovery.

-### Concepts
+### Kubernetes Concepts

-* Master and Worker Nodes
+- Master and Worker Nodes
-  * Master Node runs Kubernetes processes to manage the cluster
+  - Master Node runs Kubernetes processes to manage the cluster
-    * API Server - the entrypoint to the cluster for configuration from the UI, API and, CLI
+    - API Server - the entrypoint to the cluster for configuration from the UI, API and, CLI
-    * Configuration is done in YAML and JSON format
+    - Configuration is done in YAML and JSON format
-    * Controller Manager - manages the state of the cluster, repairs, restarts
+    - Controller Manager - manages the state of the cluster, repairs, restarts
-    * Scheduler - assigns containers to pods based on container needs and resource availability
+    - Scheduler - assigns containers to pods based on container needs and resource availability
-    * etcd - key-value storage that tracks the state of all nodes and containers
+    - etcd - key-value storage that tracks the state of all nodes and containers
-  * Each Worker Node contains a number of Pods, which in turn run a number of containers
+  - Each Worker Node contains a number of Pods, which in turn run a number of containers
-  * Virtual Network
+  - Virtual Network
-    * combines all nodes into one machine
+    - combines all nodes into one machine
-  * Kubelets responsible for running application processes on Worker Nodes
+  - Kubelets responsible for running application processes on Worker Nodes
-* Pods are wrappers around container/s
+- Pods are wrappers around container/s
-  * One Pod per application, possibly many containers per pod
+  - One Pod per application, possibly many containers per pod
-  * Pods are ephemeral so they can be recreated frequently
+  - Pods are ephemeral so they can be recreated frequently
-  * Each Pod has its own IP address which is renewed when it is recreated
+  - Each Pod has its own IP address which is renewed when it is recreated
-* Service
+- Service
-  * Sits in front of the Pod and is not tied to the Pod's life-cycle
+  - Sits in front of the Pod and is not tied to the Pod's life-cycle
-  * Has a permanent IP address per Pod, and acts as a load balancer
+  - Has a permanent IP address per Pod, and acts as a load balancer

 ### Components

 Some of the core components we'll encounter most often when working with Kubernetes.

-* Node <- individual worker in a cluster
+- Node <- individual worker in a cluster
-  * Ingres <- external service, load balances and redirects requests to Service
+  - Ingres <- external service, load balances and redirects requests to Service
-    * Service <- internal service in front of Pod
+    - Service <- internal service in front of Pod
-      * Pod <- wrapper (abstraction) around application containers
+      - Pod <- wrapper (abstraction) around application containers
-        * Containers <- containers needed for application
+        - Containers <- containers needed for application
-        * Data -> Volumes
+        - Data -> Volumes
-  * ConfigMap <- external configuration for Pod
+  - ConfigMap <- external configuration for Pod
-  * Secrets <- stores secret credentials for Pod
+  - Secrets <- stores secret credentials for Pod
-  * Volumes <- persistent storage for the Pod
+  - Volumes <- persistent storage for the Pod
-  * Deployment <- blueprint (abstraction) for Pod (stateless) configuration
+  - Deployment <- blueprint (abstraction) for Pod (stateless) configuration
-  * StatefulSet <- needed to manage (stateful) apps like databases
+  - StatefulSet <- needed to manage (stateful) apps like databases

 ### Architecture

 Let's take a look at the architecture behind Kubernetes, for this example let's imagine we have one Worker Node with 2 Application Pods running on it.

-* Node <- our clustered servers being controlled by the Master Node
+- Node <- our clustered servers being controlled by the Master Node
-  * Multiple Pods <- collections of containers as individual apps
+  - Multiple Pods <- collections of containers as individual apps
-  * Container Runtime <- Docker or similar container technology
+  - Container Runtime <- Docker or similar container technology
-  * Kubelet <- Kubernetes process interfaces with container runtime and node machine to start pods
+  - Kubelet <- Kubernetes process interfaces with container runtime and node machine to start pods
-  * Kube Proxy <- intelligently forwards requests from services to pods
+  - Kube Proxy <- intelligently forwards requests from services to pods

-* Master Node <- different processes than Worker Nodes
+- Master Node <- different processes than Worker Nodes
-  * Api Server <- gateway that validates requests and queries to the cluster
+  - Api Server <- gateway that validates requests and queries to the cluster
-  * Scheduler <- looks at requests, checks resource availability, and assigns pods to nodes
+  - Scheduler <- looks at requests, checks resource availability, and assigns pods to nodes
-    * The Pod then gets started by Kubelet
+    - The Pod then gets started by Kubelet
-  * Controller Manager <- Detects state changes, attempts recovery via Scheduler
+  - Controller Manager <- Detects state changes, attempts recovery via Scheduler
-  * etcd <- Stores state of the cluster for the purposes of communication between processes
+  - etcd <- Stores state of the cluster for the purposes of communication between processes

 Small Cluster Example:

 Provisioning masters and workers in Kubernetes to extend existing clusters is relatively easy and only requires that their respective processes be satisfied in order for new servers to be added to the cluster.

-* Master 1
+- Master 1
-  * Node 1
+  - Node 1
-  * Node 2
+  - Node 2
-* Master 2
+- Master 2
-  * Node 3
+  - Node 3

 ### Minikube & Kubectl